skywall34/fantasy-trading/README.md

 3. **Social Features** - Full commenting and reaction system
 4. **Background Sync** - Periodic data sync from Alpaca API
 5. **Docker Deployment** - Containerization and production deployment

-## License

-This is an internal EOG Resources project.